GoogleCloudPlatform/healthcare-federated-access-services/dam.md

     *  VM(s) use different tokens or signed URLs to access resources across clouds as needed with the appropriate ACLs and billing settings.

-## DAM Resource Configuration

-The user can discover a set of resources that are published by a DAM.
-This can include multiple datasets where each dataset may provide multiple views:

-*  A `view` may provide a slice of data within a resource.
-All resources **must** have a view, even if that view is named "all" and provides all the files or tables for that resource.
-*  Each view may provide only one resource service type, such as GCS buckets or BigQuery tables but not both.
-If a `resource` consists of multiple service type items, then multiple views must be used to include them within the same `resource` within DAM.
-*  Each view has a list of `items` associated with it.
-The fields that are provided for an `item` vary based on the service type.
-For example, GCS bucket items provide `project` and `bucket` whereas BigQuery items provide `project` and `table`.
-*  Some `item` fields are required and others are optional.
-Each service type that DAM supports also publishes a `service descriptor` indicating what fields its `items` understand, and which of those fields are optional.

-For example, one `view` of a `resource` may contain two GCS bucket `items` and another `view` of that same resource may contain three BigQuery table `items`.

-Each `view` publishes a set of available `roles`:

-*  Each `role` indicates a different access level on the data.
-*  Each `role` provides a different set of policies that the user must meet in order to gain access to that role.
-   * Users typically meet policy criteria by presenting a set of Passport Visas that prove that the criteria have been met.
-   * DAM also provides an email address allowlist mechanism to allow a small set of users to share data in the prepublication phase of a dataset before visas have been established.
-   * Allowlists and visas cannot be used within the same set of policies on a view of the data.
-*  For example, a view can publish three roles: `beacon`, `viewer`, and `editor`.
-   *  `beacon` could represent a GA4GH Beacon discovery service that provides a way for users to discover if particular genomic variants are present within a dataset with low-risk of exposing PHI, yet still limit the use of this service to qualified Registered Access bona fide researchers.
-   *  `viewer` could represent read access to the bytes of all items within the view.
-   *  `editor` could represent read/write access to the items within the view.
-*  In advanced configurations, `service templates` can be edited to expose various roles for any given service type.
-Service templates do the work of taking a role like `viewer` and mapping it to roles on the underlying cloud platform that stores the data.

-Cloud services, represented by the `service template`, may expose a set of `interfaces` for the user to select:

-*  Each `interface` represents a protocol or other mechanism to access the data.
-*  For example, the `gcs` service template exposes two interfaces:
-   1.  `gcp:gs` for using the GCS `gsutil` command line tool.
-   1.  `http:gcp:gs` for using the GCS RESTful API.

 ## Auth Details for Requesting Access to Resources

 Much like described in the